Updated List of Qualifications Exempt from Assessment18 Jun 2025

 However, if an applicant's qualification is listed on the LQEA, they may be exempt from submitting an IQA.
 Other exceptions include qualifications accredited under the Washington Accord or Sydney Accord, and qualifications recognised by Engineering New Zealand or IT Professionals New Zealand for certain engineering and IT roles, respectively.

-The LQEA currently includes information such as the qualification, the institution that awarded it, the specific year it was conferred, and the points that can be assigned to the qualification under the current Skilled Migrant Category (SMC) criteria.
-It does not, however, provide comparisons to specific New Zealand qualification types.
-Under the new Skilled Migrant Category Resident Visa criteria, applicants can claim between 3 and 6 points for formal qualifications at the level of a Bachelor's degree or higher.
-The type of qualification and its NZQCF level will be used to determine the number of points that can be awarded e.g., Level 7 Bachelor’s degree.
+Under the current Skilled Migrant Category residence pathways, applicants can claim between 3 and 6 points for formal qualifications at the level of a Bachelor's degree or higher.
+The type of qualification and its NZQCF level is used to determine the number of points that can be awarded e.g., Level 7 Bachelor’s degree = 3 points.

 • Hong Kong